Ajinkya-Sonawane/openrouter-chat/INFO.md

 - **refreshApiKey()**: Updates the API key used for requests
 - **initializeApiKey()**: Loads the API key from storage when the app starts
 - **getApiClient()**: Returns an Axios instance configured with the current API key

+## URL Management

+The application uses a centralized approach for managing URLs:

+- **Constants File**: All URLs are defined in `src/constants/index.ts` in the `URLS` object
+- **Categorization**: URLs are organized by type (API URLs, Web URLs, Image URLs)
+- **Environment Variables**: For production, URLs can be configured using environment variables
+- **No Hardcoding**: URLs are never hardcoded in components or services
+- **Maintainability**: This approach makes it easy to update URLs app-wide by changing a single constant

+URL types managed in the constants file:
+1. **API Endpoints**: Base URLs for API requests
+2. **Web Links**: External web pages that can be opened in the browser
+3. **Asset URLs**: Links to images and icons used in the application
+4. **Reference URLs**: GitHub repository and documentation links

 ## Security Considerations